-These registers contain a value to be compared against the counter (PWM0CMPB controls the PWM generator 0 block, and so on).
+This register contains a value to be compared against the counter.
 When this value matches the counter, a pulse is output; this can drive the generation of a PWM signal (via the PWMnGENA/PWMnGENB registers) or drive an interrupt or ADC trigger (via the PWMnINTEN register).
 If the value of this register is greater than the PWMnLOAD register, then no pulse is ever output.